Energetics-Incorporated/gctc-old/content/expo.md

 <a class="customBtn" href="mailto:GCTCExpo@energetics.com?subject=RSVP | 2017 Global City Teams Challenge (GCTC) Expo&amp;body=Please RSVP with your name, title, and affiliation.">RVSP Now</a>

 **Registration is free**.
 To register for the event, please click on the RSVP button above.
 Please RSVP with your name, title, and affiliation.
 For general questions regarding the Global City Teams Challenge and/or Expo, click

-<a href="mailto:sokwoo.rhee@nist.gov?subject=General question about the 2017 Global City Teams Challenge (GCTC) Expo">here</a>.
+<a href="mailto:sokwoo.rhee@nist.gov?subject=General question about the 2017 Global City Teams Challenge (GCTC) Expo" style="font-size: 1rem; background-color: rgb(255, 255, 255);">here</a>
+<span style="font-size: 1rem;">.</span>